-Encourage the attraction of FDI by upgrading investment agencies with more human capital and larger budgets for marketing and advertising in foreign jurisdictions, and increase incentives for inflows of FDI that contain technology transfer components.
+Encourage the attraction of FDI by upgrading investment agencies, and increase incentives for inflows of FDI that contain technology transfer components.

-ENABLE THE BUSINESS AND INVESTMENT CLIMATE
+ENHANCE THE BUSINESS AND INVESTMENT CLIMATE

-Further modernize existing laws pertaining to competition, anti-dumping, intellectual property, antitrust, small- and medium-sized enterprises, quality-enhancing, bankruptcy and insolvency, code of commerce, and the building code.
+Further modernize existing laws pertaining to competition, anti-dumping, intellectual property, antitrust, small and medium-sized enterprises, quality-enhancing, bankruptcy and insolvency, code of commerce, and the building code.